hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### t_transactions relation to t_record_files

+The `t_transactions.fk_rec_file_id` column contains the `id` of the record file that contained this transaction from the `t_record_files` table.

+### valid files moved to nested folder structure

+In order to avoid the risk of the number of files in a single folder exceeding operating system limits, parsed record files are moved to a nested folder structure such as `MirrorNodeData/recordstreams/parsedRecordFiles/2019/07/18`.

 ### buildimages.sh now prompts for project compilation

 Prompts to compile either with